joelforjava/joelforjava.com.src/src/jbake/content/blog/2020/06/running-kafka-kinesis-connector-inside-container.md

 The key part for me, was using the `--add-host` option.
 This will add a new entry into `/etc/hosts`.
 These two URLs, `kafka.joelforjava.localhost` and `localstack.joelforjava.localhost` are used in property files for the Kinesis Kafka Connector.

 *Side Note*: I've temporarily updated my version of the Connector to use [LocalStack](https://localstack.cloud) rather than actually connecting to AWS itself.
-For many reasons, I don't currently have a personal AWS account and I also can't legally do these kinds of things at my day job and still be able to blog about them, so I had to find a way to test the connector out on my personal systems.
+For many reasons, I don't currently have a personal AWS account and I also can't easily do these kinds of things at my day job and still be able to blog about them, so I had to find a way to test the connector out on my personal systems.

 Choosing the Compose route, I went with the following: